 Source your edible blossoms in one of several ways ~ you can buy them in some supermarkets, just look in the same area where you find the fresh herbs.
 I know Melissa’s Produce sells them.
 You can use blossoms from your own garden.
 You can ‘borrow’ blossoms from friends and neighbors.
 Check with your local nursery ~ some now have edible flower sections.
 Flowers from a florist are likely to have been treated with pesticides or chemicals, so avoid them.

 As for dressing, use a light vinaigrette type , nothing thick or creamy that will weigh down your salad.
 I have lots of great SALAD DRESSING RECIPES on the blog.
 I think my RHUBARB VINAIGRETTE, or my LEMON POPPY SEED DRESSING would be especially nice with this salad.

 TIP: Don’t pour your dressing over baby greens and try to toss them, the dressing will saturate the delicate leaves, and they’ll wilt and stick together.
 Not a good thing.
 I suggest one of two things: either serve the salad dry, and let everyone drizzle dressing on their own plate, or put the dressing at the bottom of the bowl, top with the lettuce, and toss just before serving, right at the table.

-I use triple washed spring greens in the plastic tubs, that way they’re clean and dry.
-I don’t want to wash delicate greens like this because it’s time consuming and very difficult to get them completely dry.
+I try to avoid washing delicate greens like this because it’s time consuming and very difficult to get them completely dry.
 The tubs are well worth it!